sashakolpakov/graphem/README.md

 # GraphEm

-A graph embedding library based on JAX for efficient k-nearest neighbors and influence maximization in networks.
+A graph embedding library based on JAX for efficient centrality measures approximation and influence maximization in networks.

 ## Overview